 The Instagram business had become so popular that in its first eight months of operation, it slung 200 thousand of the fluffy dough balls, securing pick-up locations around town at the likes of Café Olimpico and Clark Café.
 Pastry flavours range from the classically Italian (Nutella and pistachio, for example) to the decidedly unorthodox (think: matcha mango cheesecake and red velvet).
 The new location also adds new beverages to the menu, including affogatos and an iced, foamy hazelnut latte.

-“Like a lot of people who start and Instagram businesses, we really thought this would just be a side thing ... so we were totally shocked that it blew up.
+“Like a lot of people who start an Instagram business, we really thought this would just be a side thing ... so we were totally shocked that it blew up.
 And we’re still shocked.
 We still don’t really get it.
-Sometimes, we look around and we’re like, ‘Wow, how did this happen?”
+Sometimes, we look around, and we’re like, ‘Wow, how did this happen?”

 Bomboloni Boss is open Wednesday to Saturday from 10 a.m. to 7 p.m. and Sunday from 10 a.m. to 5 p.m. at 5475 Rue des Jockeys.
 La Beignerie is open Tuesday to Sunday, from 10 a.m. to 4 p.m. at 3979 St-Denis